succinctlabs/sp1-contract-call/README.md

     * Fetches the price of the UNI / WETH pair on Uniswap V3.
 * `multiplexer`
     * Calls a contract that fetches the prices of many different collateral assets.
+    * This example also demonstrates how to serialize your proof and configure public values in a way that's easy to use on-chain.
     * The source code of this contract is found in `examples/multiplexer/ZkOracleHelper.sol`.
     * Due to the size of this program, it's recommended to use the [SP1 Prover network](https://docs.succinct.xyz/generating-proofs/prover-network.html) to generate proofs for this example.